-Mansards became very popular in London due to the benefit of maximising the loft space and the ability to make use of all roof space.
+Mansards loft conversion became very popular in London due to the benefit of maximising the attic space and the ability to make use of all roof space.

 Generally Mansard owners prefer a flat room Mansard style due to it being the most cost effective.
-However, the majority of mansard loft conversions in clapham and around London will require planning permission due to the large changes to the roof shape and structure.
+However, the majority of mansard loft conversion in London will require planning permission because it involves structural work and the roof shape will be reconstructed.

-This type of loft conversion is similar to a normal mansard but also with a mansard to the front.
+A double mansard loft conversion is quite similar to a normal mansard conversion except that it features a mansard to the front side of house too.

-A gambrel or gambrel roof is similar to that of a mansard roof, but usually has a symmetrical two-sided roof with two slopes on each side, with vertical gable ends instead of being hipped at the four corners of the building.
-The upper slope is positioned at a shallow angle, while the lower has a steep slope.
+This roof is quite similar to a mansard roof except that it has a symmetrical two-sided roof with each side containing two slopes and vertical gable ends.
+Of the two slopes, the upper one has a shallow angle and the lower one has a steep angle.

-This design provides the advantages of a sloped roof while maximizing headroom inside the building's upper level and shortening the lower level.
+Gambrel roof provides the advantage of a sloped roof while also maximizing headroom inside the building’s upper level.

-For the Hipped roofs, a hip end is the sloping end to a roof and a gable is the triangular section of wall which stands between two sloping roofs.
+For the Hipped roof type, a hip end is the sloping end to a roof and a gable is the triangular section of wall which stands between two sloping roofs.

-Keeping this in mind, you could consider between various types of Hipped roofs such as:
+Keeping this in mind, you could consider between various types of hipped roof loft conversion such as:

-This loft conversion option is preferred for houses with a reasonably small internal volume using a smart solution to maximise their space.
+This type of hip roof loft conversion option is preferred for houses with a reasonably small internal volume using a smart solution to maximise their space.

-Similarly to the double mansards this type of loft conversion changes the outline of the roof, hence a planning permission could be required.
+Similarly to the double mansard types of loft conversion that changes the outline of the roof, hence a planning permission could be required.

-A hipped roof is sloped in two pairs of directions in contrast with the one pair of direction for a gable roof.
+A hipped roof is sloped in two pairs of directions in contrast with the one pair of direction for a gable roof type.